HarveyGame/ScriptableAnimationPlayer/README.md

 ## Compatibility
 + The GDExtension is built on Godot 4.3
 + Currently only releasing pre-builts for windows, source code is available for other platforms
-+ If you require an earlier version, the register_types.cpp file will need some tweeks & a rebuild of the extension
++ If you require an earlier version, the register_types.cpp file will need some tweaks & a rebuild of the extension

 ## Current classes/types and their use
 + ScriptableAnimationPlayer - The main class and only actual node, attach to a character, point the skeleton & animation player variables to your target model to get started!